The Global Seed Vault undergoing emergency repairs

 Climate Week NYC, September 2021 © Michael Synder

-This project was shot over two visits to Svalbard, with funding assistance from Newcastle College's Michael Ormerod Travel Award.
+This project was made over two visits to Svalbard, with funding assistance from Newcastle College's Michael Ormerod Travel Award.